mrayyan421/diceroll_game/README.md

-# seven
+# diceGame

-A new Flutter project.
+A new Flutter game project.

 ## Getting Started